 Fun for all ages

 Another attraction which always proves popular with youngsters is the shipwreck museum at Fort Grey, known locally as the ‘Cup and Saucer’ because of its shape.
-It tells the story of the island’s numerous shipwrecks, with salvaged artefacts including cutlery, candlesticks and crockery from the SS Yorouba which broke apart on the rocks in 1888.
+It tells the story of the island’s numerous shipwrecks, displaying salvaged artefacts including cutlery, candlesticks and crockery from the SS Yorouba which broke apart on the rocks in 1888.
 The nearby sands provide the opportunity to go rock-pooling, paddling or beachcombing.

 Myths and legends

 ‘Bean jar’ is a deliciously more-ish bean stew that you shouldn’t even think about leaving Guernsey without sampling.
-‘Gâche’ – pronounced ‘gosh’ – is the island’s famous fruit loaf, traditionally eaten smothered with rich golden Guernsey butter, and just in case your sweet tooth isn’t truly satisfied, Gâche melee is an alluringly thick local apple cake that comes hot with a dollop of cinnamon ice-cream.
+‘Gâche’ – pronounced ‘gosh’ – is the island’s famous fruit loaf, traditionally eaten smothered with rich golden Guernsey butter.
+And just in case your sweet tooth isn’t truly satisfied, Gâche melee is an alluringly thick local apple cake that comes hot with a dollop of cinnamon ice cream.
 Oh, and don’t forget to grab a big bowl of moules – mussels – while you’re here, as they’re some of the freshest you’ll find anywhere.

-Before leaving Guernsey…
+Before leaving Guernsey